- Health screenings will be required for all participants, guests, volunteers and partners to access all indoor events.

 All results, including awards, will be based on chip time.
 Chip time is defined as the duration of time from the moment a runner crosses the mats at the start until the moment that runner crosses the mats at the finish.

 The course will be clearly marked.
 Split-time clocks will be at every mile, and kilometers will be marked every 5K.
 Anyone leaving the course — except to use the facilities or receive medical attention — will be guilty of an unfair advantage and immediately disqualified.

 Traffic control will be directed by the Memphis Police Department.
 Runners should be aware of vehicular traffic, particularly at all intersections.
 Please stay alert.

-The first hydration station will be located between mile marks 2 and 3.
-Hydration stations will then be approximately every mile from mile marks 3 through 25 with water, strawberry lemonade Nuun®, Vaseline®, bandages and portalets available.
-GU Energy Gel in a variety of flavors will be available at hydration stations near mile marks 10.5, 15, 18.5 and 21.
+The first hydration station will be located between mile marks two and three.
+Hydration stations will then be approximately every mile from mile marks 3 through 25 with water, lemon-lime Nuun®, Vaseline®, bandages and portalets available.
+GU Energy Gel in a variety of flavors will be available at hydration stations near mile marks 10.6, 15.5, 19.2 and 21.5.